kaluoer25/GoddessDao/README.md

-💃 Welcome to GoddessDAO 💃
+#💃 Welcome to GoddessDAO 💃

 This Dao is build from Javascript.

 '''Below URL Diagram for the build.''''

-Upon download, if you have this error:

 ## General info